Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 The American mezzo-soprano, Blanche Thebom, born to Swedish-American parents, studied singing with Margaret Matzenauer and Edyth Walker in New York.

 In 1967 Blanche Thebom was appointed head of the Southern Regional Opera Company in Atlanta.
 It folded in 1968.
+She also directed the opera program at the University of Arkansas, Little Rock, and afterward moved to San Francisco.
 In 1968 she was appointed director of the opera workshop of San Francisco State University.
-Blanche Thebom founded the Opera Arts Training Program, a three-week workshop in conjunction with San Francisco Girls Chorus in 1988.
-She lives and teaches in San Francisco.
+She founded the Opera Arts Training Program, a three-week workshop in conjunction with San Francisco Girls Chorus in 1988.
+She lived and taught privately and helped create a training program for young singers in San Francisco.
+In later years, Blance Thebom appeared often in duo recitals with the soprano Eleanor Steber.
+She died of heart failure at her home in San Francisco on March 23, 2010.
+She was 91.

 Contributed by